metomi/rose/sphinx/api/built-in/rose_arch.rst

 Missing files and directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It's also possibly to deal with a situation where one or more of the glob expressions might not return anything by putting brackets - ``()`` - around it:
+It's also possibly to deal with a situation where one or more of the source expressions might not return anything by putting brackets - ``()`` - around it:

 .. code-block:: rose